 Our epic adventure tour places you right at the heart of mountainous Guizhou province, a region in China so remote that its natural beauty has remained virtually untouched.
 We’ll venture deep into the countryside and encounter people whose ancient folk customs date back over hundreds of years.

-The majority of the tour will be focused on visiting villages inhabited by two of China’s ethnic minorities: the Dong people; and the Miao people.
-Both are renowned throughout the country as talented singers and performers.
+The majority of the tour will be dedicated to visiting villages inhabited by two of China’s most fascinating ethnic minorities: the Dong people and the Miao people.

 The Dong ethnic group

 The Dong ethnic group are renowned for their musical ability and their skill as carpenters.
 From the Kam Grand Choirs to the looming Drum Towers, Dong villages are a place of harmony and wonder.